-Cab riding apps and uber clone app offered a way out for customers who wanted the easy convenience of a cab landing up wherever they were to take them to their destination.
-Disgruntled passengers, who were unhappy with the quality of the traditional cab services, took to Uber gladly because it bought in ease and comfort.
+Cab riding apps and uber clone app offered a way out for customers.
+Those wanted the easy convenience of a cab landing up wherever they were to take them to their destination.
+Disgruntled passengers, who were unhappy with the quality of the traditional cab services, took to Uber gladly because it brought with ease and comfort.
 With the super success of Uber, other business entrepreneurs are now looking to start their own cab riding businesses.

 The Latest Technology that must be used in Uber Clone App

 All cab-riding apps are heavily dependent on the following mapping and geolocation features:

 Identifying a device’s location: The iOS app for Uber uses the Core location framework to locate where a passenger’s device is.
 The Core location framework also lets Uber define the different geographical regions and track a device’s movements as and when it crosses pre-defined boundaries.

 Providing driving directions: The Uber clone app for iOS uses MapKit to display point-to-point directions on a map within the app.
 All directions of the Map app and all other mapping software is made available to the cab app when it is registered as a routing app.